Your voicemails: One year after Orlando

 "America thinks of gun violence like bad weather," said another caller, Chip, a 27-year-old technician in southern Florida.

-"Since (the Orlando shooting), I've stopped willingly disclosing the fact that I am a gay man. ...
+"Since (the Orlando terror attack), I've stopped willingly disclosing the fact that I am a gay man. ...
 Whenever a vague or casual conversation gets started about dating or whatever, I have to strain sentences to their breaking point so I don't use gender-specific pronouns.
 And if it comes down to it, I will just out-and-out lie.
 I do feel cowardly," he said in an interview, "but on the other hand I don't know that they'd care if I got shot."

 Others, conversely, were emboldened by the attack.